 Taking the time to check and see if your other electrical outlets are dead is the first step to figuring out precisely where the problem lies.
 By checking all electrical outlets, you’ll quickly see whether it’s an issue with one outlet or if it is a larger electrical issue that affects all your outlets.

 Your next course of action is to check on your circuit breakers for any blown fuses or tripped breakers, but before you head to your circuit breaker panel, make sure all your electrical appliances are unplugged from the outlet.
 Once you’re at the panel, see if anything is obviously tripped.
 This will indicate where the problem is.
 If it’s not immediately obvious, try resetting each breaker.

 GFCI outlets are there to protect you thanks to their ability to detect overheating or blown fuses, in which case they shut down from the outlet where the problem lies, which makes the problem quite easy to detect.
 That said, GFCI outlets can break too and, if your building is old, you may not have one.

 If at this point you still haven’t managed to find the source of the problem, it may be time to call in a professional.
 That’s because the appliance outlet’s problem could be far greater than a simple repair job.
 There could be leaks in the electrical current or you may have to undergo electrical current testing which can only be done by a professional.

-Art Plumbing, AC & Electric is on hand 24 hours a day for all your electrical services needs with a team of experts who have been helping clients in the greater South Florida area for many years.
-If you think you need appliance outlet repair, call Art Plumbing, AC & Electric today.
+Art Plumbing, Air Conditioning & Electric is on hand 24 hours a day for all your electrical services needs with a team of experts who have been helping clients in the greater South Florida area for many years.
+If you think you need appliance outlet repair, call Art Plumbing, Air Conditioning & Electric today.

 For Immediate Emergency Assistance Call 1-800-475-1504